Fierykev/LDPRT/README.md

 interreflections, and subsurface scattering as a set of constants.
 The constants are calculated though an offline simulation via methods similar to that of a raytracer.
-To accomplish this feat, PRTs represent data in the scene using Spherical Harmonics.
+To accomplish this feat, PRTs represent data in the scene using a Spherical Harmonic basis.
 Because Spherical Harmonics form the basis of SO(3) (3D rotation group), information for how lighting interacts at arbitrary light angles can be stored within them.
-Once the constants are produced, models can be rendered in real-time with global illumination effects.
+Once the constants are produced, models can be rendered in real-time with indirect illumination effects.
 These effects are consistent for all camera positions given the light source is infinitely far away from the scene.
-The direction of the incoming light is input into the PRT at runtime and vertex colors taking into account global illumination are returned.
+The direction of the incoming light is input into the PRT at runtime and vertex colors taking into account objects in the scene are returned.
 Unfortunately, PRTs only work for static scenes as when a vertex position changes, the PRT lighting model fails.
 LDPRTs seek to compensate for PRTs Achilles heel by using a Zonal Harmonic basis.
 Thus, an LDPRT can quickly rotate a rest coordinate frame to its current deformed orientation.
 LDPRTs work best for limited motion such as facial expressions as they do not fully model global illumination for the rotated frame.
+Surprisingly, LDPRTs do not need to store any more data than PRTs (assuming one lobe axis) and can be evaluated in constant time per vertex.
+For the purposes of this project, spherical harmonics are evaluated up to l=6, leading to 36 coefficients for both the PRT and LDPRT.

 **<p align="center">Morph Targeting</p>**